 What do I need?

-This course is offered as part of the GCSE provision and so students must meet the entry requirements for the GCSE programme.
+This course is offered as part of the College’s GCSE programme and so students must meet the entry requirements for the GCSE programme.

 A: It is an internationally recognised qualification from the Edexcel exam board and is the equivalent of 2 GCSEs.